Check out the full details below.

 Savings Accounts

-These accounts are commonly used for short-term savings goals, such as saving for a holiday, or a down payment on a house.
+Savings accounts are commonly used for short-term savings goals, such as saving for a holiday, or a deposit on a house.
 However, they can also be used for longer-term savings goals, such as saving for retirement.

 When it comes to retirement savings, savings accounts offer a safe and secure option for individuals who want to build up their nest egg over time.
 They're a popular choice for those who prefer a low-risk investment option and want to ensure that their savings are protected from market fluctuations.